KubeRocketCI/docs/docs/use-cases/deploy-application-from-feature-branch.md

 ### Preconditions

-Before you start passing the use case, ensure to meet the following requirements:
+Before you start the use case, ensure to meet the following requirements:

 - KubeRocketCI instance is [configured](../operator-guide/prerequisites.md) with [GitOps](../user-guide/gitops.md) repository.
-- Developer has access to the KubeRocketCI instances using the [Single-Sign-On](../operator-guide/auth/platform-auth-model.md) approach or via token.
+- Developer has access to the KubeRocketCI instance using the [Single-Sign-On](../operator-guide/auth/platform-auth-model.md) approach or via token.
 - Developer has access to the KubeRocketCI platform under the [Developer](../operator-guide/auth/platform-auth-model.md#keycloak-groups) role.
-- Developer has merge permissions in [Bitbucket](../user-guide/gitops.md).
-- Application you want to add a branch to is onboarded in KubeRocketCI.
+- Application you want to add a branch to is [onboarded](../user-guide/add-application.md) in KubeRocketCI.

 ### Goals

 Below are the goals to complete in the use case:

 - Onboard a feature branch for the application.
-- Configure GitOps approach for the environment by adding a values.yaml file with application parameters within it.
+- Configure the GitOps approach for the Environment by adding a values.yaml file with application parameters within it.
-- Deploy application with redefined parameters.
+- Deploy application with overridden parameters.

 ## Scenario

 The use case scenario contains the following stages:

 - **Create a feature branch**: Create a feature branch and build artifact for it.
-- **Create a deployment flow**: Create a deployment flow that contains an environment and deploy application within the environment.
+- **Create a Deployment**: Create a Deployment that contains an Environment and deploy application within the Environment.
 - **Configure application parameters**: Adjust a GitOps repository by adding custom application configuration into it.
 - **Apply custom settings for application**: Deploy application with custom parameters.